LxLeChat/FlowChartCore/README.md

 # New-FlowChartGraph
 The cmdlet will return a dot definition.
 It Takes a List of nodes as input.
 There is a parameter ``-codeastext`` that will render discover the code for a given ``codenode`` and display it instead of just a ``codeblock``.
 We will this the difference in the examples.
-``-codeastext`` parameter, in the background, use PSSA to reformat the discovercode... if PSSA is not available, a warning will be displayed.
+``-codeastext`` parameter, if using the ``Formatted`` keyword, will use PSScriptAnalyzer to reformat the discovercode... if PSScriptAnalyzer is not available, a warning will be displayed.
 ```
 PS > $x=Get-FLowChartNode -ScriptBlock $sb
 PS > New-FLowChartGraph -Nodes $x